yangshiteng/DS02-Support-Vector-Machine/README.md

 ![image](https://user-images.githubusercontent.com/60442877/147866816-6e9574f3-d1d0-4816-ace7-5fcb01ef4d81.png)

 We now have an additional hyperparameter, C, that we can tune.
-As C increases, our tolerance for points outside of ϵ also increases.
-As C approaches 0, the tolerance approaches 0 and the equation collapses into the simplified (although sometimes infeasible) one.

 Let’s set C=1.0 and retrain our model above.
 The results are plotted below